5 examples of gamification that make Duolingo the best at user retention

 When Duolingo launched in 2011, it had a simple mission: make learning a language simple, fun, and free.
 Duolingo developed an interactive learning platform inspired by proven educational methods, such as the theme-based teaching approach.
 This means that courses are grouped in themes, such as ‘greetings’.
 According to research studies, this method gives a 45% boost to student results.

 However, a mobile app differs a lot from the classroom.
-Given this, Duolingo’s mission faced 3 existential challenges.
-Today, they have overcome them all!
+Given this, Duolingo faced 3 existential challenges.
+Today, they have overcome them all with gamification!

-#1 The low user retention rate affecting all education apps
+#1 Low user retention rate affecting all mobile education apps

 Retention curves for android apps

-Clearly, obstacles this big are a problem.
-You can’t learn a language in 1 day, so how will Duolingo spread the word about their app when their users don’t stick around for long enough to actually learn a language?
+Obstacles this big are a problem.
+You can’t learn a language in 1 day, so how can Duolingo help its users learn a new language if they don’t stick around?

 Want to improve your user retention metrics?
 Book a free consultation with us and see how our app gamification platform can help you!

-By finding the right balance, Duolingo can keep users engaged with short-term wins, while increasing the inherent motivation through genuine progress and skill development.
+The learning app managed to keep its users engaged with short-term wins while increasing inherent motivation through genuine progress and skill development.
+Consequently, customers remained loyal.
 It’s a proven theory!
-In fact, a study from 2021 found that 80% of language students enjoyed using Duolingo because of its gamification!
+A study from 2021 found that 80% of language students enjoyed using Duolingo because of its gamification!

-A key motivational driver in edtech is the human need for competence.
+A key motivational driver in education platforms is the human need for competence.
 Because it takes a long time to learn a language, any signs of progress might take a while to manifest.
+That is why loyal customers in the education technology industry don’t come easy.
 Given this, there needs to be meaningful achievements early on to motivate users.

 You see this in most games as well, the first levels are easy and get you hooked on the overall game.
 As you progress the difficulty increases, but so does your skill level and motivation!